Skip to content

 • Blockquote

-• Links: paste or use the link button (⌘K / Ctrl+K)
+• Links: the link button or ⌘K / Ctrl+K

 If you paste from Google Docs, Word, or a webpage, most formatting carries over.
 If you paste plain text, it’s inserted as a plain paragraph.